MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

 ---

-## 🌍 Philosophy

-> _“The browser should serve the user — not exploit them.”_

-Moonala is a web browser built with **privacy-first development**, **research-optimized use**, and an intuitive ui designed for the future.
-Ethically written code.
-Zero compromise on your autonomy.
-No noise, no tracking — just focus.
-Your attention, your choices.
-Moonala respects that.

----
 ## Data Policy

 - **What do you stand to gain and how do I know you are not selling my data secretly?**